ARCHER2-HPC/archer2-docs/docs/archer2-migration/account-migration.md

    - [Logging in to ARCHER2 from Windows](https://docs.archer2.ac.uk/user-guide/connecting/#logging-in-from-windows-using-mobaxterm)

 !!! tip
-    The ordering of the two factors for conencting to the full service is the reverse than that on ARCHER2-4Cabinet:
+    The ordering of the two factors for conencting to the full service is the reverse than that on ARCHER2-4Cabinet: <br>
-    archer2-4c: machine password, passphrase for SSH key pair
+    archer2-4c: machine password, passphrase for SSH key pair<br>
     archer2: passphrase for SSH key pair, machine password

-!!! important
+!!! important "login address for the system"
-    ARCHER2 4Cabinet: login-4c.archer2.ac.uk
+    ARCHER2 4Cabinet: login-4c.archer2.ac.uk<br>
     ARCHER2 full service : login.archer2.ac.uk